scicloj/sci-fu/projects/scifu-38/README.md

 ### An initial sketch of topics:

 Intro: What is dtype-next?
-  a.
-Can be compared to e.g. Numpy
+  - Can be compared to e.g. Numpy
-  b.
-But key differences
+  - But key differences

 Central abstraction: Buffers (Reader)
-  a.
-Lazy & Non-caching - use this to show the difference between realized and unrealized array.
+  - Lazy & Non-caching - use this to show the difference between realized and unrealized array.
-  b.
-Lazy & Non-caching can be confusing
+  - Lazy & Non-caching can be confusing
-  c.
-But als/o powerful (e.g. efficient because not creating lots of intermediate structures, can describe array transformations, execute later, what else?)
+  - But als/o powerful (e.g. efficient because not creating lots of intermediate structures, can describe array transformations, execute later, what else?)

 Array operations (i.e. introduce tech.v3.datatype.functional namespace)

 Tensors?
-  a.
-Also based on buffers
+  - Also based on buffers
-  b.
-Can use array operations that we use for buffers in many cases
+  - Can use array operations that we use for buffers in many cases

-Other powers of dtype-next arrays:
-- slicing
-- partitioning
-- etc.
-- is this stuff easy in dtype-next? efficient?

 ## A narrowed outline